jadeglaze/spock/README.md

 of tool results and some robustness around interpreting the `responseMessages` from the AI.

+## Known Issues
+* Sometimes switching from one conversation to another will not refresh the conversation.
+Just hitting the browser refresh should fix it.
+* Sometiems the first message back from the AI will be unparsable so it will give an error response in the UI.
+Just try again.
+As far as I can tell this is the AI trying to be clever and returning something unexpected, but it's tough to reproduce.

 ## Tech
 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 It makes use of: